lulia0228/Document_IE/README.md

 # Result
 The train data contains 626 scanned receipts with some labeling errors and the test data contains 347 scanned receipts.

-It takes about 20 seconds for training a epoch on one GTX1080 GPU.
+It takes about 20 seconds for training a epoch on one GTX1080 GPU and occupies only 900MB memory.

 My box level prediction on SROIE infomation extract task3 is as follows: